 - Protect the right to abortion and reproductive freedom.

-Our democracy has been eroded by extreme gerrymandering and efforts to make it more difficult to vote.
+Our power to have a say in critical issues in our lives has been eroded by extreme gerrymandering and efforts to make it more difficult to vote.
 There are three core values that should drive our system of elections:

 - Voters should choose their representatives – not the other way around.
 We need a non-partisan redistricting commission.